 It’s a blessing and a curse, really, because you’re not going to find one exact formula that will consistently produce oh-my-god-this-is-amazing results.

-What you WILL find – and we’ll break it down for you here – are different options that have worked really well for a variety of very different people.
+What you WILL find – and we’ll break it down for you here – are different types of blog posts that have worked really well for a variety of very different people.
 And what works for one of those people might not work for another, or for you!

-One thing that these types of blogs all have in common?
+One thing that these types of blog posts all have in common?

 They’re effective at growing and sustaining a reliable audience – so let’s dive right in and examine the anatomy of a blog post that converts!

 Here are a few different types of blog content your audience will love.
 Don’t forget to test different types of content and analyze which works best.

 Longer isn’t always better – just ask Seth Godin!

 This guy is the all-star of the short blog post.
 Check this thing out:

 That’s the whole thing – pretty short, right?